rubenvoss/rhcsa/CHEATSHEET.md

 # RHCSA cheatsheet

+## Use grep and regular expressions to analyze text
+1. grep 'xyz' file1 -> search for xyz in file1
+2. grep '[AaBb]nanas' file1 -> search for Ananas and Bananas in file1
+3. grep '^Jul 15' Linux_2k.log -> search for all lines starting with Jul 15
+4. grep '[^d]og' file1 -> search for all lines containing og but not dog

 ## Users and Groups
 1. groupadd newgroup -> create new group
 2. useradd newuser -> create new user